Caroline Marmon Fesler: Death and legacy

 Fesler died at her home in Indianapolis on December 28, 1960.
 Her remains are interred at Crown Hill Cemetery in Indianapolis.

 Evans Woollen III considered Fesler to be Indianapolis's "first lady of the arts."
 The Marmon Memorial Collection, which she began in the mid-1940s, remains intact at the Indianapolis Museum of Art.
 Blanche Stillson, who knew Fesler well, wrote that her longtime friend had "an intuitive appreciation of quality."
 Fesler's "keen eye" and generous donations brought what Ellen Lee, an Indianapolis Museum of Art curator called "the bones of a great collection" to Indianapolis.

 The Herron Art Institute's Paul Cret-designed building, constructed in 1928 from funding that Fesler provided, and Fesler Hall, the three-story modern building designed by Evans Woollen III that was funded through a Fesler bequest and completed in 1962, are still standing.
 The two historic buildings serve as the campus for the present-day Herron High School.

 The Ensemble Music Society continues to operate in Indianapolis.
-It's 2018–2019 season marks the 75th anniversary of its founding.
+Its 2018–2019 season marks the 75th anniversary of its founding.